 Defon, based on years of experience, addresses the above issues by implementing its Integrated Pest Management (IPM) system which is adapted to the specifics of these methods of transport.
 The following is a general description of this system’s methodology, detailing some characteristic examples.

-The development and implementation of an Action plan.
+The development and implementation of the Action plan.

 Service report submitted within the Report folder.